libp2p/specs/http/peer-id-auth.md

 client may not want to make the real request before authenticating the server, the server MAY provide an authentication endpoint.
 This authentication endpoint is like any other application protocol, and it shows up in `.well-known/libp2p`, but it only does the authentication flow.
-It doesn’t send any other data besides what is defined in the above authentication flows.
+The client and server SHOULD NOT send any data besides what is defined in the above authentication flows.
 The protocol id for the authentication endpoint is `/http-peer-id-auth/1.0.0`.

 ## Considerations for Implementations

+* Implementations MUST only authenticate over a secured connection (i.e. TLS).
 * Implementations SHOULD limit the maximum length of any variable length field.

 ## Note on web PKI